Have you had a lot of bad experiences when dating men? Do you find yourself asking why you attract such rotten boyfriends? I know I do!

 1. He talks badly about other women

 Lots of men will use the line “you’re not like other girls” as a compliment.
 That might have worked when you were a teenager, but now, it should have you wondering “what’s wrong with other girls?”
 Guys who say this are usually trying to play women against each other.
-If he uses derogatory terms to describe other women, this is also cause for concern.
+If he uses derogatory terms to describe other women, this is also a cause for concern.
 He should respect all women, not just the ones he’s trying to date or sleep with.
 If he talks badly about other women, he’s going to talk badly about you, too.
 Keep that in mind.

 2. He tries to push your boundaries